DNNCommunity/DNN.Blog/_Documentation/Manual.md

 ###<a id="showalllanguages"></a>Show All Languages
 Posts are labeled with the language they’re written in.
 When showing a list of posts, you can opt to either show all posts or only those posts labeled with the language currently selected in DNN.

+###<a id="showalllanguages"></a>Modify Page Details
+When selected the module attempts to change the page title and inject the post title whenever it can.
+There is no guarantee as other pieces (the DNN framework or other modules) may attempt to do the same.

 ##<a id="managescreen"></a>Manage Screen